utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 A couple of things about this:

-- You have listed the contents of the `icj` directory without being inside of it.
+You have listed the contents of the `icj` directory without being inside of it.
 You can list the contents of any folder on your computer if you know the path to it.
 In fact, you can do any command on any file or folder on your computer if you know its _path_.
-The **path** is just the folder structure between where you "are" in the terminal to where the new file/folder is.
+The **path** is the folder structure between where you "are" in the terminal to where the new file/folder is.

-- If you try to name a directory with a **space** in it, you'll not get what you want unless you put quotes around it.
+If you try to name a directory with a **space** in it, you'll not get what you want unless you put quotes around it.
 Because of this, I avoid using spaces in files and folders and use `-` or `_` instead.
 I avoid capitalization, too, because our folders become url names and sometimes caps mess it up, especially on PCs.

-Now, let's go inside the `icj` folder:
+- Now, let's go inside the `icj` folder:

 `$ cd icj`

-Let's see what is inside:
+- Let's see what is inside:

 `$ ls`